Tinche/incant/README.rst

         log = logger.bind(handler=handler.__name__)

         @wraps(handler)
-        async def wrapper():
+        async def wrapper(**kwargs):
             log.info("Processing")
-            return await incanter.ainvoke(handler)
+            return await incanter.ainvoke(handler, **kwargs)

         return wrapper

 You can't make the logger a dependency within the ``Incanter`` though, since it depends on handler-specific data.
 (You could have a separate incanter for each handler, but that's very inefficient.)

-If the incanter cannot find a dependency to fulfil a parameter, you need to provide it yourself.
+If the incanter cannot find a dependency to fulfil a parameter, you need to provide it yourself - just like wiith the path parameters.
 Since the ``index`` and ``ip_address_handler`` don't require the logger, we can keep invoking them as before.
 However, the ``logging_handler`` handler requires it.
 Without changes, invoking the handler will let you know: